 After doing an MBA, a candidate would want to secure a job.
+Here are some snippets of life after MBA.
 This process is one of the most anxiety-laden processes in which the candidate needs to appear in multiple companies.
 If you are fortunate enough, you might be placed from your institute itself.
 This is justified though, to have a long and successful career.
 In this article, we shall provide you with some of the interesting pathways of how is life after MBA from IIM, FMS, etc.

 Job availability, Workload, Responsibilities, and Salary vary according to the specialization and job profile you want to be recruited in.
-Below are some of the popular profiles and specialization with their details:
+Below are some of the popular profiles and specializations with their details:

 - Marketing Manager: A marketing manager develops and executes different marketing strategies to optimize profit and meet the needs of the consumer.
 They work in varying industries such as advertising industries, hospitals, financial institutions, and retail companies among others.
 The average salary of a Marketing Manager in India is 684251 rupees per annum.
 In Canada, it is 63,729 Canadian Dollars while in the USA it is 66,308 dollars.

 - Brand Manager: A Brand Manager develops brand strategies to help expand and grow the brand.
 This is done by creating and implementing brand plans and using data to direct towards the profit both short and long term.
 The average salary of a Brand Manager in India is 10 lacs per annum.
 In Canada, it is 70,256 Canadian Dollars per annum while in the USA it is 71,167 dollars per annum.

 - Sales Manager: Life after MBA in Marketing as a Sales Manager involves development, forecast, and analysis of sales.
 This includes making action plans to boost sales.
 The average salary in India per year is Rs 5 lacs.
 In Canada, it is 60,882 Canadian Dollars per annum while in the USA it is 77,459 Dollars per annum.